ativarovsky/ativarovsky.github.io/_posts/2020-08-24-correlation-happiness.md

 ![plot of chunk unnamed-chunk-16](/figs/2020-08-24-correlation-happiness/unnamed-chunk-16-1.png)

 As before, we see the linear and non-linear associations below the diagonal, the univariate distributions along the diagonal, and the actual Spearman coefficients above the diagonal. `chart.Correlation` even does this nice thing of making the font size proportional with the magnitude of the coefficent itself.
-Finally, it calculates a p-value and displays it as a star above the coefficient:p-values(0, 0.001, 0.01, 0.05, 0.1, 1) <=> symbols(“***”, “**”, “*”, “.”, " “).
+Finally, it calculates a p-value and displays it as a star above the coefficient: p-values(0, 0.001, 0.01, 0.05, 0.1, 1) <=> symbols('***', '**', '*', '.', ' ').

 There are other options for visualizing correlation matrices. [`corplot`](http://www.sthda.com/english/wiki/visualize-correlation-matrix-using-correlogram) and [`ggcorrplot`](http://www.sthda.com/english/wiki/ggcorrplot-visualization-of-a-correlation-matrix-using-ggplot2) are both great for generating customizable correlograms.
-You can explore a full gallery of `corplot` visualization options [here](http://www.sthda.com/english/wiki/visualize-correlation-matrix-using-correlogram), but we'll make one nice one here [^2].
+You can explore a full gallery of `corplot` visualization options [here](http://www.sthda.com/english/wiki/visualize-correlation-matrix-using-correlogram), but we'll make one nice one here.
 Note, of course, that we're not really interested in the entire chart.
 We just want `ladder_score` vs everything else.

 ```r